-The Kohala Waterfalls Adventures tour begins with a wonderful drive of contrast and change from the dry-side resort area to the lush green country of Kohala.
-Along the way, you'll journey up the North Kona and Kohala coastlines over lava flows from Mauna Loa, Mauna Kea, and the Kohala Mountains.
-Often from the shoreline you are able to see splashing spinner dolphins or in the winter months, breaching humpback whales.
-You'll pass through the quaint plantation towns of Hawi and Kapaau, site of the life-size statue of King Kamehameha I. At the end of the road a brief rest stop at the historic Kohala Mule Station offers one of Hawaii's most spectacular coastal views.
-Then the real fun begins, with a bumpy but short off-road drive in our 6WD Pinzgauer on an old cane road over private ranchland to our trailhead.
+The Kohala Waterfalls Adventures tour begins with a wonderful drive of contrast and changes from the dry-side resort area to the lush green country of Kohala.
+Along the way, you'll journey up the North Kona, and Kohala coastlines over the lava flow from Mauna Loa, Mauna Kea, and the Kohala Mountains.
+Often from the shoreline, you can see splashing spinner dolphins or in the winter months, breaching humpback whales.
+You'll pass through the quaint plantation towns of Hawi and Kapaau, site of the life-size statue of King Kamehameha I. At the end of the road, a brief rest stop at the historic Kohala Mule Station offers one of Hawaii's most spectacular coastal views.
+Then the real fun begins, with a bumpy but short off-road drive on an old cane road over private ranchland to our trailhead.

-The Adventure: Out of the Pinzgauer, you'll step back into the early 1900's, when plantation owners began construction of the Kohala Ditch Trail to bring much needed water to the sugar cane fields.
+The Adventure: You'll step back into the early 1900s when plantation owners began construction of the Kohala Ditch Trail to bring much-needed water to the sugar cane fields.
 Along the 1.5-mile loop trail, you'll see tunnels blasted and carved from solid rock, walk over an aqueduct on two bridges, and learn the story of the tremendous effort it took to build an irrigation system stretching over 22 miles.
 You'll delve into ancient Hawaiian history as well, visiting a former taro farming site just off the path.
-Seven beautiful waterfalls grace the trail.
+Several beautiful waterfalls grace the trail.
 You can take a refreshing dip in the last pool we visit and play under a refreshing cascade.
 With stunning mountain panoramas, green valleys, and pasturelands, and of course the abundant water, the Kohala Waterfalls Adventure is a fascinating way for young and old to experience Kohala's "story of water."

 This Tour is great for: